Does Simple Columnar Epithelium Have Cilia

 Does Simple Columnar Epithelium Have Cilia?

 Simple columnar epithelium is a type of epithelial tissue characterized by a single layer of tall, rectangular cells that are wider at the base and taper toward the apical surface.
-Plus, these cells are commonly found in areas of the body where absorption and secretion are critical, such as the lining of the intestines, the surface of the appendix, and parts of the respiratory and reproductive tracts.
+These cells are commonly found in areas of the body where absorption and secretion are critical, such as the lining of the intestines, the surface of the appendix, and parts of the respiratory and reproductive tracts.
 A common question in anatomy and physiology is whether this type of epithelium possesses cilia, hair-like structures that play vital roles in movement and signaling.

 Structure of Simple Columnar Epithelium